-Killgore and her husband Cory, who was deployed to Afghanistan, file for divorce.
+Tuesday, April 10, 2012: Killgore and her husband Cory, who was deployed to Afghanistan, file for divorce.

-A friend sees Killgore at 5 p.m. in Fallbrook, which is the last known contact she had with someone.
-Killgore was last seen wearing a dark purple evening gown with purple floral glitter patterns.
+Friday, April 13, 2012: A friend sees Killgore at 5 p.m. in Fallbrook, which is the last known contact she had with someone.
+Killgore is wearing a dark purple evening gown with purple floral glitter patterns.

-A homeless man attempts to sell Killgore's cell phone to a stranger according to officials.
+Saturday, April 14, 2012: A homeless man attempts to sell Killgore's cell phone to a stranger according to officials.
 The person then calls Killgore's mother, Michelle Wrest, who alerts authorities.
 Investigators launch a search for Killgore.

-Sunday, April 15, 2012: Deputies arrest 45-year-old Marine Louis Perez on unrelated charges.
-Perez allegedly stole an AR-15 assault rifle.
-He was questioned regarding Killgore's disappearance, but detectives say he is uncooperative.
+Sunday, April 15, 2012: Deputies arrest 45-year-old Marine Louis Perez on unrelated charges of stealing an AR-15 assault rifle.
+He is questioned regarding Killgore's disappearance, but detectives say he is uncooperative.
 Perez is booked into the Vista Detention Center and his bail is set at $500,000.

-Flyers are posted and deputies ask for the public’s assistance in locating Killgore.
-Investigators said they believe there is a strong likelihood she is the victim of foul play.
+Monday, April 16, 2012: Flyers are posted and deputies ask for the public’s assistance in locating Killgore.
+Investigators say they believe there is a strong likelihood she is the victim of foul play.

-A second suspect, Jessica Lynn Lopez, was arrested at the Ramada Inn on the 1400 block of Rosecrans Street.
-The 25-year-old had self-inflicted injuries, according to Lt.
-Larry Nesbit.
-Lopez was transported to UCSD Medical Center for "medical necessity."
-Just before 11 p.m., Lopez was booked into Las Colinas Detention Facility.
+Tuesday, April 17, 2012: Jessica Lynn Lopez, is arrested at the Ramada Inn on the 1400 block of Rosecrans Street.
+The 25-year-old has self-inflicted injuries and is transported to UCSD Medical Center for "medical necessity."
+Just before 11 p.m., Lopez is booked into Las Colinas Detention Facility.

-The Medical Examiner's office confirmed the identity of the female body found in Riverside as Brittany Killgore.
+Wednesday, April 18, 2012: The Medical Examiner's office confirms the identity of the female body found in Riverside as Brittany Killgore.